Phil Plait: Blog

+Plait has also contributed significantly to the MadSci Network, a question-and-answer Ask-A-Scientist forum.

 Online video

-In September 2011, Plait spoke at a TED (conference) in Boulder, his hometown.
+In September 2011, Plait spoke at a TED conference in Boulder, his hometown.
 His conference explained how to defend Earth from asteroids.

 Plait taught Astronomy on the YouTube educational series Crash Course for 47 episodes, from January 15, 2015 to February 12, 2016.